-2. Process of Creating CRC Cards
+Process of Creating CRC Cards

 CRC cards useful in OO paradigm.
 Cards represent class of objects, its behavior and its relationships.
-There is no universal syntax for CRC cards.
-[4] According Alshehri and Benedicenti from University of Regina creating CRC cards are the way of measuring the quality of the your product and ensuring about design simplicity.
+There is no universal syntax for CRC cards (Introduction to CRC cards, no date).
+According Alshehri and Benedicenti from University of Regina creating CRC cards are the way of measuring the quality of the your product and ensuring about design simplicity.
+(Prioritizing CRC cards as a simple design tool in extreme programming,2016)

-After development of the use cases, after sprint 1 in the team meeting, investigation of CRC cards is done by team.
+After development of the use cases, in the sprint 1 meeting, investigation of CRC cards is done by team.
 Participants have read and familiarized themselves the documentations.
 For the next meeting, each team member came up with a CRC card case based on their use case.
 Each CRC card is converted from the use cases.
 Domain experts are leading to team to make correct assumptions.

-In the brain storming session team decided, each player should have four different responsibilities: Username, password, level and player type (single or multiplayer).
+In the brain storming session team decided, each player should have four different responsibilities: Username, password, level and type (single or multiplayer).
 Each player should have a relationship with character and the score.

-After score relationship is added for player, CRC card of score table is created.
-It has an id and for each player a max score should be calculated.
-Responsibilities are decided based on which class will affect the system more?
+After score relationship is added for the player, CRC card of score table is created.
+It has an id and for each player and a max score should be calculated and should be shown in ascending order in the score table.
+Basically responsibilities are decided based on which class will affect the system more?
+Score table will be affected from the player.

 Level CRC card should have collaboration with match, dungeon and coins.
-Classes are created with the idea of "what happens when...” like “What is going to be happen when all the coins are collected?”
+Classes are created with the idea of "what happens when...” like “What is going to be happen when all the coins are collected?
+Should new level will unlock?”

 Dungeon CRC card should have size, name and number of coins.

-For the character card “How position will change based on movement?”
+For the character CRC Card “How position will change based on movement?”
 Tile type is defined like wall, passage and extra items.
 Tile should have a relationship and collaboration with the dungeon.

-For the last CRC card new ideas (“What is going to happen to a match after win condition” and “How lose conditions are specified?”) are thought.
+For the last CRC card new ideas (“What is going to happen to the match after win condition?” and “How lose conditions are specified?”) are decided.
 Every match should have a relationship with score.

 At the end we had a live prototyping, identified the holes in the requirements and now we can continue with the other uses cases by using these CRC cards.

-Uses Cases with Server and Client Relations
+Uses Cases v2

 Use Case 1 – Login with System and Client Relationship